-Equity increased by EUR 2,873 thousand to EUR 52,949 thousand as of the balance sheet date due to the increase in retained earnings.
-Despite the simultaneous increase in total assets, the equity ratio also increased to 62.9%, compared to 60.4% in the previous year.
-The unappropriated profit comprises the net profit of Masterflex SE of EUR 3,643 thousand plus the profit carryforward of EUR 10,221 thousand less the dividend of EUR 0.08 per share or EUR 770 thousand paid in May 2021.
+Equity increased by EUR 2,321 thousand to EUR 55,270 thousand as of the balance sheet date due to the increase in retained earnings.
+Despite the simultaneous increase in total assets, the equity ratio also increased to 64.2%, compared with 62.9% in the previous year.
+The unappropriated profit comprises the net profit of Masterflex SE of EUR 3,476 thousand plus the profit carried forward of EUR 13,095 thousand less the dividend of EUR 0.12 per dividend-bearing share or EUR 1,154 thousand paid in June 2022.

-As of December 31, 2021, there were distribution-restricted amounts totaling EUR 1,211 thousand, of which EUR 27 thousand were attributable to deferred tax assets and EUR 1,184 thousand to the capitalization of development costs (less deferred tax liabilities thereon).
+As of December 31, 2022, there were distribution-restricted amounts totaling EUR 1,396 thousand, which are exclusively attributable to the capitalization of internally generated intangible assets (less deferred tax liabilities thereon).

-The long-term syndicated loan was repaid in accordance with the contract.
-As a result, non-current loan liabilities decreased from EUR 23,000 thousand to EUR 21,500 thousand as of the reporting date.
+The long-term syndicated loan was repaid in accordance with the agreement.
+As a result, non-current borrowings decreased from EUR 21,500 thousand in the previous year to EUR 20,000 thousand as of the reporting date.
 The repayment portion of the syndicated loan due within one year is reported under current liabilities to banks.
-In total, current liabilities to banks amounted to EUR 1,501 thousand as of December 31, 2021, compared to EUR 1,540 thousand the previous year.
+In total, current liabilities to banks amounted to EUR 1,501 thousand as of December 31, 2022, as in the previous year.

-Liabilities to affiliated companies decreased by EUR 796 thousand as of December 31, 2021, due to loan repayments to subsidiaries in the amount of EUR 2,149 thousand with a simultaneous increase in other liabilities to subsidiaries in the amount of EUR 1,353 thousand and amounted to EUR 5,005 thousand (2020: EUR 5,801 thousand).
+Liabilities to affiliated companies decreased by EUR 450 thousand as of December 31, 2022 due to loan repayments and amounted to EUR 4,555 EUR 5,005 thousand).